-The Cambridge Structural Database search for stacking interactions between p-cymene (1-methyl-4-isopropylbenzene) ligands of transition metal complexes revealed three preferred interaction geometries, all with antiparallel orientation.
-The most frequent one involves both stacking of aromatic rings and C-H/π interactions of methyl substituents with aromatic rings, while the second most frequent has stacking of aromatic rings and C-H/π interactions of methyl groups of isopropyl substituents with aromatic rings.
-The results of CSD search are in agreement with DFT calculations of interaction energies, since all the preferred CSD geometries correspond to minima on potential energy curves.
-The strongest calculated interaction between p-cymene ligands of model complexes [Ru(p-cym)Cl2(NH3)], with B97-D2/def2-TZVP interaction energy of -7.56 kcal/mol, corresponds to the most frequent geometry found in crystal structures, that contain mostly ruthenium complexes.
-This is significantly stronger than interaction between benzene ligands of [Ru(benzene)Cl2(NH3)] complexes (-3.93 kcal/mol), revealing that substituents increase interaction strength substantially.
-All interaction geometries and their relative strengths are in agreement with electrostatic potential of the monomer complex.
+A search of the Cambridge Structural Database for stacking interactions between p-cymene (1-methyl-4-isopropylbenzene) ligands of transition metal complexes revealed three preferred interaction geometries, all with an antiparallel orientation.
+The most frequent one involves both stacking of aromatic rings and C–H/π interactions of methyl substituents with aromatic rings, while the second most frequent has stacking of aromatic rings and C–H/π interactions of methyl groups of isopropyl substituents with aromatic rings.
+The results of the CSD search are in agreement with the DFT calculations of interaction energies, since all the preferred CSD geometries correspond to minima on potential energy curves.
+The strongest calculated interaction between p-cymene ligands of model complex [Ru(p-cym)Cl2(NH3)], with a B97-D2/def2-TZVP interaction energy of −7.56 kcal mol−1, corresponds to the most frequent geometry found in crystal structures, that contain mostly ruthenium complexes.
+This is significantly stronger than the interaction between benzene ligands of [Ru(benzene)Cl2(NH3)] complexes (−3.93 kcal mol−1), revealing that substituents increase their interaction strength substantially.
+All interaction geometries and their relative strengths are in agreement with the electrostatic potential of the monomer complex.